The type field in the configs YAML file defines the Dynatrace configuration type.

 configs:- id: MyAppIdtype:api: application-webconfig:name: My Sample Web Applicationtemplate: application.jsonskip: false- id: MyApp_RUMSettingsIdtype:settings:schema: builtin:rum.web.enablementscope:type: referenceconfigType: application-webconfigId: MyAppIdproperty: idconfig:name: MyApp_RUMSettingstemplate: rum-settings.jsonskip: false

-Another useful parameter is insertAfter
+Another useful parameter is insertAfter.

 This parameter enforces a specific ordering of single Settings 2.0 objects.

-is set, Dynatrace Monaco ensures the settings object is deployed:
+In the example below, if the insertAfter is set, Dynatrace Monaco ensures the settings object is deployed:

 For Dynatrace Monaco CLI version 2.14.0+ after the referenced one using the reference parameter.